|Guide||♦||14 Triplogs||Active Topic|

 Upper Grant Creek Trail is accessible via any one of the above trails, but the shortest route is via Steeple Creek Trail from the Hannagan Meadow Trailhead.
 A 1.4-mile stroll through stands of tall conifer, alternating with small hidden meadows, brings you to the Upper Grant Trailhead in the middle of one of the larger meadows or ciénegas in the area.
 From this access point, the trail follows the course of Grant Creek as it drops into a steep, narrow canyon shaded by a canopy of Douglas-fir and aspen.
 The trail crisscrosses the tumbling brook that steadily increases in volume as it drops toward its confluence with the Blue.
 This section of the trail is not recommended for horses.

-Hikers stand a very good chance of seeing wildlife in this area.
+Hikers stand an excellent chance of seeing wildlife in this area.
 In addition to elk and mule deer, black bears are regularly seen grubbing through the blow-downs.
-If you do happen to run across one of these big but shy creatures, the encounter will most likely be brief.
+If you happen to run across one of these big but shy creatures, the encounter will most likely be brief.
 Wild bears make a business of keeping a very low profile.

 At 3.5 miles into the hike, you'll come onto an old cabin and corral site.
 Recently, some copper moonshining equipment was recovered from this site.

-No mechanized vehicles (including mountain bikes) permitted in Primitive Area.
+No mechanized vehicles (including mountain bikes) are permitted in Primitive Area.
 Recommended ONLY for experienced mountain horses or pack trains.

 0.0 Trail terminus.
-Upper Grant Creek Trail leaves Steeple Trail in small ciénega (wet meadow) about 1.3 miles from Hannagan Trailhead.
+Upper Grant Creek Trail leaves Steeple Trail in a small ciénega (wet meadow) about 1.3 miles from Hannagan Trailhead.

-2.2 Tributary drainage from north crosses the trail.
+2.2 Tributary drainage from the north crosses the trail.
 Ranchers call it Slide Canyon as a horse needs to slide down it in spots.

 3.2 Another tributary drainage from the north.
 Ranchers call this one Scoot Canyon as a horse needs to scoot down it.